ssnkhan/adversarial-threat-modelling/README.md

 More and more organisations are beginning to realise the value of ATT&CK.
 But how can you bring your teams together to help nurture, develop and deploy a framework which consistently yields results?

-This presentation details the approach developed by the Cyber Threat Intelligence team of a global bank, and how it worked together with defensive and offensive teams to deliver a compelling solution to uplift the organisations' security posture; one adversary TTP at a time.
+This presentation details the approach developed by the Cyber Threat Intelligence team of a global bank, and how it worked together with defensive and offensive teams to deliver a compelling solution to uplift the organisations' security posture; one adversarial TTP at a time.

 The corresponding workshop is designed to provide practical guidance to practitioners that they can adapt for their organisations.
-Key learning objectives will include transforming countermeasure initiatives to be intelligence-led, and developing and deploying a threat library.
+Key learning objectives include transforming countermeasure initiatives to be intelligence-led, and developing and deploying a threat library.

 [![Intelligence-Led Adversarial Threat Modelling with VECTR](./TitleSlide.png "Intelligence-Led Adversarial Threat Modelling with VECTR")](./Adversarial-Threat-Modelling_Presentation.pdf)